ogobrecht/ogobrecht.github.io.sources/content/posts/2020/sample-data-sets-for-oracle.md

 - Unify index names
 - Sync sequence values to data

+You can find the project on [GitHub](https://github.com/ogobrecht/sample-data-sets-for-oracle).

 Hope this helps someone else...

 Happy data modeling and testing\
 Ottmar

+P.S.
+For those of you who are working with Oracle APEX: Have a look under SQL Workshop > Utilities > Sample Datasets